-On January 26, 2018, we entered into the Cystic Fibrosis Program Related Investment Agreement ("Investment Agreement) with the Cystic Fibrosis Foundation ("CFF"), a non-profit drug discovery and development corporation, pursuant to which we received a development award for up to \$25 million in funding (the "2018 CFF Award") to support a Phase 2b Clinical Trial (the "Phase 2b Clinical Trial") of lenabasum in patients with cystic fibrosis of which we received \$6.25 million to date.
+Amounts recognized in revenue for the year ended December 31, 2018 were recognized in accordance with ASC 605 and were in connection with our entry on January 26, 2018 into the Cystic Fibrosis Program Related Investment Agreement ("Investment Agreement) with the Cystic Fibrosis Foundation ("CFF"), a non-profit drug discovery and development corporation, pursuant to which we received a development award for up to \$25 million in funding (the "2018 CFF Award") to support a Phase 2b Clinical Trial (the "Phase 2b Clinical Trial") of lenabasum in patients with cystic fibrosis of which we received an aggregate \$12.5 million during the year ended December 31, 2018 upon our achievement of a milestones related to the progress of the Phase 2b Clinical Trial, as set forth in the Investment Agreement.
 The remainder of the 2018 CFF Award is payable to us incrementally upon the achievement of the remaining milestones related to the progress of the Phase 2b Clinical Trial, as set forth in the Investment Agreement.
-We will assess this agreement for accounting under ASC 606 in the first quarter of 2018, including if this agreement falls under the scope of such standard.
-We have not yet determined the potential effect the new standard will have on our consolidated financial statements.